dec1/modern-networking-companion/faqs.md

 Just the next step (called _next-hop routing_).
 Each router only decides _"which of my neighbors should I forward this to?"_ based on its routing table.
 That neighbor makes the same decision independently.
 The packet hops from router to router until it reaches its destination.
 It's like asking directions: each person you ask tells you which road to take next, not the complete turn-by-turn directions for your entire journey.

+#### <a name="equal-cost-paths"></a>Can there be several paths with the same cost?

+Yes.
+This is called _ECMP (Equal-Cost Multi-Path routing)_.
+When multiple paths have identical cost metrics, routers can load-balance traffic across them, using all paths simultaneously for better throughput.
+It's like having two identical roads between cities—traffic can split between them rather than everyone taking just one

 ---
 ### Upper Layers and Applications